 Is call tracking really worth it for SMBs?

-How does dynamic number insertion work?
+How does dynamic number insertion (DNI) work?

 Should I worry about phone-number deliverability with call tracking?